tlieva/Implication_of_Race_on_Male_Wages/README.md

 # Race and Wage: What can you do to earn more?

-Repository for collaborative R project completed for academic purposes at the University of Toronto.
+Repository for collaborative R project completed for academic purposes.

 This project was completed using ‘wage’ dataset was from the An Introduction to Statistical Learning with applications in R 2nd ed. and was assembled by Steve Miller of Inquidia Consulting on behalf of the US Census Bureau for the Supplement to Current Population Survey.